- Naomi Stephens | Permaculture Designer

 The Best Plants for Aquaponics plus troubleshooting tips

-Aquaponics is a great way to garden, and it's becoming more and more popular every day.
-If you're not familiar with aquaponics, it's the process of growing plants and fish together in a symbiotic relationship.
+Aquaponics is a great way to garden, becoming increasingly popular daily.
+If you're unfamiliar with aquaponics, it's the process of growing plants and fish together in a symbiotic relationship.
 The fish provide nutrients for the plants, and the plants clean the water for the fish.
-It's a great way to produce your own food, and it's also a lot of fun!
-In this blog post, we will discuss plants that are perfect for aquaponics gardening plus tips to make sure your aquaponics journey goes smoothly
+It's a great way to produce your food and a lot of fun!
+In this blog post, we will discuss plants perfect for aquaponics gardening, plus tips to ensure your aquaponics journey goes smoothly.

 In this blog post: